c-mayer/c-mayer/README.md

 - 👋 Hi, I’m @c-mayer
 - 👀 I’m interested in writing, music, gaming, etc.
-- 🌱 I’m currently learning Biodata Science.
-So especially focusing on Bash in Linux and Python.
+- 🌱 I’m especially focusing on Bash in Linux and Python.
-- 💞️ I’m looking to collaborate on pipelines for metbolic modelling.
-- 📫 How to reach me ...

 <!---
 c-mayer/c-mayer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.